typescript-cheatsheets/react/README.md

 ```

 Please open an issue and discuss if there are better recommended choices for React.

+Selected flags and why we like them:

+- `esModuleInterop`: disables namespace imports (`import * as foo from "foo"`) and enables CJS/AMD/UMD style imports (`import fs from "fs"`)
+- `strictPropertyInitialization`: forces you to initialize class properties or explicitly declare that they can be undefined.
+You can opt out of this with a definite assignment assertion.

 # Troubleshooting Handbook: Bugs in official typings